Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Renewal of the JCPOA remained stuck as of April 2022 over the issue of delisting the IRGC from the U.S. terrorism list.
 Army Chief of Staff General Mark Miley said the IRGC should not be removed from the list, and the administration reportedly will keep the IRGC designated, even if it means no return to the JCPOA.
 The reports came as the IRGC was implicated in a U.S. base in Syria that resulted in injuries to four American service members.

 In addition to demanding the removal of the IRGC from the terror list, members of the Iranian Parliament have set several other conditions for a return to the old deal.
-“The United States should give legal guarantees, approved by its … Congress, that it will not exit the pact again,” the semi-official Tasnim news agency quoted a statement signed by 250 lawmakers out of a total of 290.
-The letter also said that under a revived pact, the United States should not be able to “use pretexts to trigger the snapback mechanism,” under which sanctions on Iran would be immediately reinstated.
+“The United States should give legal guarantees, approved by its … Congress, that it will not exit the pact again,” the semi-official Tasnim news agency quoted a statement signed by 250 lawmakers out of 290.
+The letter also said that under a revived pact, the United States should be unable to “use pretexts to trigger the snapback mechanism,” under which sanctions on Iran would be immediately reinstated.

 Meanwhile, U.S. Ambassador to Israel Tom Nides said if a new deal is signed, Israel won’t face any American restrictions if it wishes to act against Iran.
 “We’ve been very clear about this.
 If we have a deal, the Israelis’ hands are not tied.
 If we don’t have a deal, the Israelis’ hands are certainly not tied...Israel can do and take whatever actions they need to take to protect the state of Israel.”